AIDA (marketing): Criticisms

 A major deficiency of the AIDA model and other hierarchical models is the absence of post-purchase effects such as satisfaction, consumption, repeat patronage behaviour and other post-purchase behavioural intentions such as referrals or participating in the preparation of online product reviews.
-Other criticisms include the model's reliance on a linear nature, hierarchical sequence.
+Other criticisms include the model's reliance on a linear nature, and hierarchical sequence.
 In empirical studies, the model has been found to be a poor predictor of actual consumer behaviour.
 In addition, an extensive review of the literature surrounding advertising effects, carried out by Vakratsas and Ambler found little empirical support for the hierarchical models.

-Another important criticism of the hierarchical models include their reliance on the concept of a linear, hierarchical response process.
+Another important criticism of the hierarchical models is their reliance on the concept of a linear, hierarchical response process.
 Indeed, some research suggests that consumers process promotional information via dual pathways, namely both cognitive (thinking) and affective (feeling) simultaneously.
 This insight has led to the development of a class of alternative models, known as integrative models.